michaelkolesidis/michaelkolesidis.com/README.md

 ## Concept

-I went for a billboardesque aesthetic, with some elements of printing publication design (fashion magazine covers etc.), plus a hint of a 90's TV / 90's MTV aesthetic.
-I like to think of it as an interactive billboard broadcasted on an old CRT television set.

-The colors (and the angles on some elements) are generated randomly when the website is visited, chosen from a predefined palette/range.
+This is my personal portfolio website / personal playground.

+I was influenced by print publication design and by 90's MTV on-screen graphics.

+I call its style "frivobrutalist", placing more emphasis of the frivolity of the deisgn/experience and its priority over the (neo)brutalist aesthetic.

-The visitors can customize the colors of all colored elements: clicking on an element generates a new color, from the same predefined palette/range.
+The visitors can customize the colors of all colorful elements: clicking on an element generates a new color, from the predefined color palette.

-Most of the elements are part of microinteractions and hovering over them or interacting with them in other ways triggers some animation.
-Make sure to explore all of them :-)
+Most of the elements are part of microinteractions and hovering over them or interacting with them in other ways triggers some animation (and in one case it also triggers sound).

 ## Awards